bibo702/challenge_prime_number/README.md

-to run the code In bmw_prime.py change the value of n by the value you want tp test the deafault value is set to 7
+to run the code In bmw_prime.py change the value of n by the value you want to test the deafault value is set to 7

 In Order to exectute the code run the command   python bmw_prime.py